 The continued presence of breeding Peregrine at the Site would indicate a level of tolerance to anthropogenic disturbance caused by quarrying activities.
-In essence, there is no evidence to suggest that this species, which is protected under the Habitats Directive, has been afforded an adverse significant effect when considering historic and current activities at the Site.
+In essence, there is no evidence to suggest that this species, which is protected under the Habitats Directive, will be subject to adverse significant effect when considering proposed activities at the Site.
 This species, and other breeding birds, will be surveyed during Spring 2021 and a Peregrine management plan will be created for the Site.